stackbit-projects/magical-apple-65ff6/content/portfolio/port.md

 ### Recess

 Being a scientist is synonymous with having long days and this definitely belongs to the longer ones.
 Combined with the fact that being in the lecture hall means that students are up for a series of uninterrupted lectures until the end of the day, you'll appreciate every single moment there is to rest.
 One couldn't miss a chance.
-Utilizing the few moments he got between lectures, Salah lays his head down on the desk while Anton, let's say he was savoring the moment.
+In an attempt to utilize the few moments he got between lectures, Salah lays his head down on the desk while Anton, let's say he was savoring the moment.

 ![](/images/20160223_155348-01-01-01-1.jpg)

 ### Playground: Competition

+![](/images/20160319_172456-01.jpeg.jpg)

 What's life without competition?
 Just like everything in life, competition  shapes the college experience like no other thing could.
 A tight game between freshmen and juniors, each managing only one goal on the scoresheet, everybody standing on the touchline, the wait is not over.
 Substituted before the final whistle, Ibrahim joins the rest of the crowd as he watches the last moments of the game unfold, a game that is yet to yield a winner.

-![](/images/20160319_172456-01.jpeg.jpg)

 ### Conversation

-Accumsan phasellus nunc integer.
-Accumsan euismod nunc adipiscing lacinia erat ut sit.
-Arcu amet.
-Id massa aliquet arcu accumsan lorem amet accumsan.
-Remember? rain is everybody's best friend.
+On campus, different types of conversations take place everyday.
+While Ibrahim went to discuss some details of the Botany exam others were enjoying a different type of conversation unless they, too, were talking about botany.
+We will never know.

 ![](/images/20160523_164422-01-1.jpg)